libp2p/docs/content/concepts/transport.md

    is received.
    {{% /notice %}}

-2. Ossification: Because the header of TCP packet is unencrypted, middleboxes can inspect and modify TCP header fields and may break unexpectedly when they encounter anything they don’t understand.
+2. Ossification: Because the header of TCP packet is not encrypted, middleboxes can inspect and modify TCP header fields and may break unexpectedly when they encounter anything they don’t understand.
 This makes it practically impossible to deploy any changes to the TCP protocol that change the wire format.

-3. Handshake inefficiency: the 3-way handshake is inefficient, as it spends 1-RTT on verifying the client’s address.
+3. Handshake inefficiency: TCP spends one network round-trip (RTT) on verifying the client's address.
+Only after this can TLS start the cryptographic handshake, consuming another RTT.
+Setting up an encrypted connection therefore always takes 2-RTTs.

 QUIC was designed with the following goals in mind:

-- Streams at the transport layer, thereby overcoming HoL blocking
+- Making the transport layer aware of streams, so that packet loss doesn't cause HoL blocking between streams.
-- Reducing the latency of connection establishment to a single RTT for new connections, and to allow sending of 0-RTT application data for resumed connections
+- Reducing the latency of connection establishment to a single RTT for new connections, and to allow sending of 0-RTT application data for resumed connections.
 - Encrypting as much as possible.
-This eliminates the ossification risk, as middleboxes aren't able to read any encrypted fields, and allows future evolution of the protocol
+This eliminates the ossification risk, as middleboxes aren't able to read any encrypted fields.
+This allows future evolution of the protocol.

 ### Comparing HTTP/2 and HTTP/3